USAJOBS/help-center/working-in-government/unique-hiring-paths/students/index.md

 ### Internship Program

 The internship program is for current students.
-If you are a current student in high school, college, trade school or other qualifying educational institution, you may be eligible.
+If you’re a current student in high school, college, trade school or other qualifying educational institution, you may be eligible.
 This program offers paid opportunities to work in federal agencies and explore federal careers while completing your education.

 [Learn more about the internship program.](https://www.opm.gov/policy-data-oversight/hiring-authorities/students-recent-graduates/#url=Program-Fact-Sheets)

 ### Recent Graduates Program

 The recent graduate program is for those who have graduated, within the past two years, from a qualifying educational institution or certificate program.
 The recent graduate program offers career development with training and mentorship.

-You must apply within two years of getting your degree or certificate (except for veterans precluded from doing so due to their military service obligation, who will have up to six years to apply).
+You must apply within two years of getting your degree or certificate (veterans have up to six years to apply due to their military service obligation).

 [Learn more about the recent graduate program.](https://www.opm.gov/policy-data-oversight/hiring-authorities/students-recent-graduates/#url=Program-Fact-Sheets)